c-marcelj/c-marcelj/README.md

 **SPX** (Jul 2022 – Sep 2022)

-- Delivered enterprise-level technical support for hardware and software systems.
+- Delivered Tier 2 technical support for hardware, software, and enterprise applications.
-- Supported device lifecycle management and enterprise deployments.
+- Managed the deployment and retirement lifecycle for corporate hardware assets to maintain infrastructure security.
+- Supported executives and end users via phone, chat, and email while meeting SLA requirements.
+- Assisted L1 support staff with escalations and advanced troubleshooting.
-- Analyzed system logs and security reports for leadership insights.
+- Analyzed system performance and identified trends or recurring issues for leadership review.
-- Assisted L1 teams with advanced troubleshooting and escalations.
+- Utilized advanced Excel functions to analyze access logs and generate policy enforcement reports for security leadership.

 ---